seek-oss/aws-sm-buildkite-plugin/README.md

 # Example

+Ensure to escape the variable expression when using it in your steps, e.g. `$$MY_SECRET` or `\$MY_SECRET`.
+This is due to [how buildkite interpolates variables on pipeline upload](https://buildkite.com/docs/agent/v3/cli-pipeline#environment-variable-substitution):

+> If you want an environment variable to be evaluated at run-time (for example, using the step’s environment variables) make sure to escape the $ character using $$ or \$.
+For example:

 ## For Secrets in the Same Account

 For secrets in the same AWS account as the agent, you can use the secret name rather than the whole ARN.